LukeShortCloud/rootpages/markdown/ansible.md

     with_items: "{{ ansible_interfaces }}"
 ```

-The order that variables take precendence in is listed below.
+The order that variables take precedence in is listed below.
 The bottom locations get overriden by anything above them.

 * extra vars
 * task vars